-Staff are integrated across Aging Programs and ADRC with shared responsibilities.
-Racine moved toward a contracted employee model.
-As county employees retired they were replace with subcontractors.
+Staff are integrated across Aging Programs and ADRC with shared responsibilities. moved toward Racine a contracted employee model.
+As county employees retired thev were replace subcontractors.
 For example, the phone center staff are all subcontracted.
 Seven personnel are responsible for walk in traffic and phone calls.
 Subcontractors were paid less than employees.